 This case hits particularly close to home for our organization, Bike Fort Collins, which advocates for safer streets and better conditions for cyclists in Northern Colorado.
 The crash occurred in a residential neighborhood, a place where children, families, and cyclists should feel safe.
 Unfortunately, this tragedy underscores the real dangers that cyclists face on our roads, especially when drivers fail to pay full attention to their surroundings.

 According to the Larimer County Sheriff’s Office, the crash was the result of Weiss failing to notice Ollie while driving.
 The prosecution presented evidence that Weiss was distracted by her phone just prior to the incident.
 Prior to the start of the trial Monday morning, Weiss admitted to deleting the texts and pleaded guilty to tampering with physical evidence, a Class 1 misdemeanor, before the trial began.
-The last message she sent was just 11 seconds before the crash.

 The jury ultimately convicted Weiss of careless driving resulting in death, a Class 1 traffic misdemeanor.
 Weiss now faces sentencing for both the careless driving charge and the tampering charge, with a hearing scheduled for March 7, 2024.
 The case has brought attention to the dangers of distracted driving, and many in the Timnath community are mourning the loss of a young life.
 For us at Bike Fort Collins, this tragedy is a stark reminder of the need for safer streets and better driver awareness, especially in areas where children and cyclists are vulnerable.
 It also serves as a reminder of the potentially devastating consequences of failing to remain focused behind the wheel.